Locations:

 How is enteropathic arthritis treated?

-Enteropathic arthritis treatment aims to relieve symptoms in the digestive tract and the joints.
-It also can prevent further joint damage.
+Enteropathic arthritis treatment aims to relieve symptoms in your digestive tract and your joints.
+It can also prevent further joint damage.

 Prevention